bitPimps/noyouare.lixlink.com/wwwRoot/wp-content/plugins/digiproveblog/readme.txt

      - Press the "Update Settings" button
 - You can immediately test whether the settings are working by clicking on the blue refresh icon on the Subscription Type Line – if you don’t receive an error message all is OK.

-IF CHANGE OF DOMAIN NAME:
+IF CHANGE OF DOMAIN NAME: (instructions below assume you have already got your website working with your new domain)
 - Log in at https://www.digiprove.com/secure/login.aspx
 - Go to Preferences, Issue/Renew API keys
 - Remove the existing api key (which will be for your old domain)